-- 3.2 Resize its images before downloading in WordPress
+- 3.2 Resizing images before uploading to WordPress

-- 3.1 Understanding the importance of the ratio (or report)
+- 3.1 Understand the importance of RATIO (or REPORT)

-- 4. How do I change the size of the Divi images to customize their site?
+- 4. How to change the size of Divi's images to customize its site?

-- 4.1 – Install and enable Media sizes Simple extension
+- 4.1 - Installing and activating the Simple Media Sizes extension

-- 4.2 – Change the size of Divi images
+- 4.2 - Changing the size of Divi images

 - 4.4 - Check the result